elephantscale/es-training-new/deep-learning/generic/DL-CNNs.md

 ## MNIST Example

- * MNIST Dataset is the “hello world” of deep learning
+ * MNIST Dataset is the "hello world" of deep learning

  * 28x28 greyscale scanned digits